tylermilner/VaporDockerDemo/README.md

 ### Running the Docker Image

-Once the image is built, execute the following command to make sure it will run:
+Once the image is built, execute the following command to start it up:

 ```bash
 docker run -p 8080:8080 vapordockerdemo:0.0.1